apache/cordova-docs/docs/en/edge/cordova/events/events.startcallbutton.md

 Details
 -------

-If you need to override the default start call behaviour you can register an event listener for the 'startcallbutton' event.
+If you need to override the default start call behavior you can register an event listener for the 'startcallbutton' event.

 Applications typically should use `document.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.